 What internet is useful for on the island

-These are the uses you'll most appreciate during your trip:
+These are the uses you'll appreciate most during your trip:

 - Navigating with your rental car along the coastal road to Saint-Pierre and the volcanic north.